Zulfiquar-class frigate: Design and technology

 The launch pad has eight cells each containing one missile and is fitted on a mount that can be elevated and traversed in the direction of the threat.
 The FM-90N can engage several targets, including supersonic and subsonic sea-skimming missiles, using different guidance modes simultaneously.
 The system is also designed to engage small targets such as unmanned aerial vehicles (UAV).
+In 2024, a Zulfiquar-class frigate was used to test and successfully launch a P282 SMASH ballistic missile.

 A graphical design of the F-22P on the LightWave 3D CAD.

 A single Type 730B, a close-in weapon system (CIWS), is mounted on the aircraft hangar.
 Comprising two seven-barrel Gatling guns of 30 mm calibre, the F-22P is believed to be the first ship armed with the Type 730B. which uses off-mount sensors such as the Type 347G radar and the OFC-3 electro-optic director.

 The guns are mounted side by side on the aircraft hangar, with the off-mount sensors in between.
 The CIWS can be upgraded with the FL-3000N fire-and-forget missile system by installing up to two single-round FL-3000N launchers on each existing CIWS gun mount.

 The Harbin Z-9EC anti-submarine warfare (ASW) helicopter is equipped with a surface-search radar, low frequency dipping sonar, radar warning receiver, doppler navigation system and armed with torpedoes.
 The helicopter can be armed with one torpedo on the starboard side.